MintaiDS/White/README.md

 ### Building
 #### Windows
-Open Visual Studio Command Promt and run build.bat with specified arguments.
+Open Visual Studio Command Promt and run one of the following commands.
 - build clang - Run CMake and write Output to Build.
 - build msbuild - Build Project with msbuild Tool.
 - build - Build using Makefile.